Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Methods

-The penalty term, $\sum_{k=1}^K \norm{\boldsymbol{z}_k - \bar{\boldsymbol{z}}}_2^2$ denoted as \textit{Zbar}, encourages \textit{support heterogeneity regularization} (aka \textit{SHR}).
-For flexibility, we also include a Ridge penalty ($\alpha \norm{\mathbb{B}}_2^2$) that we found to be useful for some of the estimators discussed above but we omit the penalty from equations \eqref{suppCommon} and \eqref{suppHet} for conciseness.
+The penalty term, $\sum_{k=1}^K \norm{\boldsymbol{z}_k - \bar{\boldsymbol{z}}}_2^2$ denoted as \textit{Zbar}, encourages \textit{support heterogeneity regularization}.
+Formulations~\eqref{suppCommon} and~\eqref{suppHet} also include a Ridge penalty.
+In practice, we found that a small Ridge penalty, (e.g., $\alpha < 10^{-6}$), was useful for some of the estimators discussed above, but the solutions were not sensitive to the exact hyperparameter value, provided the penalty was sufficiently small (see Section~\ref{cv} for hyperparameter tuning details).
+We either set $\lambda >0$ or $\alpha>0$, but never both.
 Problem~\eqref{suppHet} is our general estimator and includes as special cases important estimators that use subsets of the three penalties (i.e., we set at least one of $\{\lambda, \alpha, \delta\}$ to zero).
 Table \ref{table:losses_table} presents a summary of the methods considered based upon two criteria: 1) whether the supports are allowed to vary across the tasks' regression coefficients, and 2) which model parameter penalties are included.
-By combining different penalties, we define a larger set of methods that allow us to characterize which properties of our estimators are associated with improvements in prediction and support recovery accuracy.
+By combining different penalties, we define a larger set of methods that allow us to understand which properties of our estimators are associated with improvements in prediction and support recovery accuracy.
 If the term ``CS'' (common support) is not used in a method name, this indicates that the supports of the regression coefficients are free to vary across tasks.

-Formulation~\eqref{suppHet} has a number of important cases that serve as benchmarks in our numerical experiments.
+Formulation~\eqref{suppHet} includes a number of special cases that serve as benchmarks in our numerical experiments.
 A collection of independent $\ell_0$ constrained regressions with a Ridge penalty arises when $\lambda = \delta = 0$.
 This provides a gauge for the performance of sparse regressions without any information shared across tasks.
-We refer to it as task-specific sparse regression, or ``TS-SR''.
-The ``Bbar'' penalty provides a way of sharing information on the supports of the regression coefficients through the $\boldsymbol{\beta}_k$ values.
+We refer to these task-specific sparse regressions as ``$L_0 L_2$''.
+The ``Bbar'' penalty provides a way of sharing information on the regression coefficient supports through the $\boldsymbol{\beta}_k$ values.
 This is because for each covariate $j$, the Bbar \textit{penalty} shrinks all $K$ task-specific coefficients in the vector $\boldsymbol{\beta}^{(j)}$ together, even for $\beta_{k,j} = 0$.
-However, unlike the group Lasso, which also shares information through the $\boldsymbol{\beta}_k$'s, the Bbar penalty on its own may not result in a common support.
+However, unlike the Group Lasso, which also shares information through the $\boldsymbol{\beta}_k$'s, the Bbar penalty on its own may not result in a common support.